ziya-hn/Zecta-Programming-Language/README.md

 print.format(typename(x));
 ```

-So many type conversions are available as methods which we will discuss after;
+So many type conversions are available as methods which will discussed after;